Making his way with words

 It’s a grand gesture, but the magazine remained very much an upper crust white person’s read during his time as an editor and writer there.
 He offers much praise for the writers he met, interviewed and published.
 However, there were moments in the book when I found myself hoping he might drop his guard a little further than he dared.

-I also found his acceptance Conrad Black was hard to take.
+I also found his acceptance of Conrad Black was hard to take.
 Black played a major role, with his libel chill strategy, at stifling much good investigative journalism.
 Many of us could not accept his brash, boastful, pre-Trump attitude and behaviour.
 Apparently, Galt had little problem with it.

 On the other hand, under Fraser, Galt was never openly censored or victimized by Black’s ownership.
 He helped many of Canada’s top writers through his review section.
 Anne Michaels, Ronald Wright, Don Gillmor, and Doug (a.k.a.
 George) Fetherling are just a few of the young writers who flourished in the pages of Saturday Night under his guidance.